sama1mansn/greenfield-docs/docs/api/storage-provider-rest/put_object.md

 ## RESTful API Description

 This API is used to upload an object to Greenfield SP.
+It serves for two types of upload, either a new object which is just created or to update an existing object.
 And it supports both `virtual-hosted-style` and `path-style` requests.

 ## HTTP Request Format